antoniovlx/antoniovlx/README.md

 Hello! 👋

-My name is Antonio Vida I'm a Full Stack Developer, Software Engineer and Java Developer who loves helping people building awesome apps.
+My name is Antonio Vida and I'm a Full Stack Developer, Software Engineer and Java Developer who loves helping people building awesome apps.

 Currently, I’m working on a European research project, taking action to help fight climate change.
 I am developing Software for improving fire management and wildfires fighting in Forest Engineering Department at University of Cordoba, within the framework of CILIFO project.